zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

 Welcome to THAT Conference

--Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.-
+- Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.-

 ---
 background-image: url(That-Conference-Sponsors-Slide.png)